What To Ask In A Pricing Interview

 At Jennings, we use the Four C's as a foundational lens to shape interview strategy:

-We don’t assign a letter to each question.
-Instead, we design the interview process so the combination of prompts surfaces all four.
-If you skip one entirely, you’re likely to miss something that matters.
+You don't have to assign a letter to each question.
+Instead, design the interview process so the combination of prompts surfaces all four.
+If you skip one entirely, you're likely to miss something that matters.

 Pricing Leaders (Director/VP)